 The year was 1921.
-A 42-year-old forester and land use planner named Benton MacKaye came up with a remarkable, progressive idea — to build a super trail that would travel across a dozen states, from Mount Mitchell in Tennessee to Mount Washington in New Hampshire.
-He pitched the idea to a friend, who happened to be the editor of the Journal of the American Institute of Architects.
+A 42-year-old forester and land use planner, Benton MacKaye, developed a remarkable, progressive idea — to build a super trail that would travel across a dozen states, from Mount Mitchell in Tennessee to Mount Washington in New Hampshire.
+He pitched the idea to a friend, who happened to be the Journal of the American Institute of Architects editor.
 That October, the idea was presented to the world in MacKaye’s article, An Appalachian Trail: A Project in Regional Planning.

-While the trail indeed came into being, what has been largely lost to the ages is the fact that the Trail was only one aspect of a much larger plan.
-MacKaye envisioned the AT as the crown jewel of a project that would create and support communities.
+While the trail indeed came into being, what has been largely lost to the ages is that the Trail was only one aspect of a much larger plan.
+MacKaye envisioned the AT as the project’s crown jewel that would create and support communities.
 The inhabitants of the villages would maintain the Trail, provide accommodations to hikers and grow food to support both the hikers and village inhabitants.
 But spurred in part by the map MacKaye had drawn for the article, it was the Trail that grabbed the public’s imagination.

 Fits and Starts

-For a variety of reasons the AT project stagnated for a few years.
-The visionary, Benton MacKaye, became interested in ancillary projects both because they interested him and because they paid him enough money to stay solvent.
-He was also not well suited for the block and tackle work that needed to occur for the Trail to be built.
+For various reasons, the AT project stagnated for a few years.
+The visionary, Benton MacKaye, became interested in ancillary projects because they interested him and (importantly) paid him enough money to stay solvent.
+He was also not well suited for the block and tackle work needed for the Trail to be built.

-By 1928, a twenty-nine year old from Maine emerged to lead the charge in building the Appalachian Trail.
-Over the next twenty plus years, Myron Avery poured enormous energy into every facet of the trail — where it would go, how it would be built and marked, how it would be promoted and much, much more.
+By 1928, a twenty-nine-year-old from Maine emerged to lead the charge in building the Appalachian Trail.
+Over the next twenty-plus years, Myron Avery poured enormous energy into every facet of the trail — where it would go, how it would be built and marked, how it would be promoted, and much more.
 He was the first to hike 2,000 miles on the Trail.
 He wrote the guidebooks.
 He oversaw the creation of the maps.
 He founded or controlled the boards of four trail organizations.
 Under Avery’s leadership, the AT was completed in a remarkably short nine years.

 The Falling Out